-It makes sense, then to use a well-formulated moisturizer that contains a number of these ingredients, which will help to replenish a deficient skin, which is essentially what a dry skin is – a skin type that is lacking in all-important fatty acids, lipids, ceramides, and cholesterol.
+It makes sense to use a well-formulated moisturizer that contains a number of these ingredients, which will help to replenish a deficient skin, which is essentially what a dry skin is – a skin type that is lacking in all-important fatty acids, lipids, ceramides, and cholesterol.

-A number of our products contain skin-identical ingredients, specifically Fortify barrier repair cream, Bio lipid complex and Ceramide repair balm – each of these has been carefully formulated to relieve a dry, irritated, inflamed skin.
+Many of our products contain skin-identical ingredients, specifically Fortify barrier repair cream, Bio lipid complex and Ceramide repair balm – each of these has been carefully formulated to help you relieve your dry, irritated, inflamed skin.

-The careful selection of ingredients within the formulas helps to alleviate dry skin concerns, increasing the cohesion of the cells of the outer layer of skin in order to rebuild the barrier function, and keep the skins intercellular matrix healthy, thus reducing inflammation, roughness, and scaling, to reveal supple, plump, and youthful skin.
+The careful selection of ingredients within the formulas helps to alleviate any dry skin concerns you may have, increasing the cohesion of the cells of the outer layer of skin to rebuild your barrier function, and keep your skins intercellular matrix healthy, thus reducing inflammation, roughness, and scaling, to reveal supple, plump, and youthful skin.
 Check out our dry skin kit for more information.

-Protecting: They should strengthen the skin, filling the gaps between the cell walls, repairing the barrier function
+Protecting: They should strengthen your skin, filling the gaps between the cell walls, repairing the barrier function.

-Hydrating: Many moisturizers contain water-binding agents known as humectants, they replace and bind water to the tissues preventing dehydrated skin conditions
+Hydrating: Many moisturizers contain water-binding agents known as humectants, they replace and bind water to the tissues of your skin preventing dehydrated skin conditions

-Anti-inflammatory: Irritation, redness, and inflammation is a common side effect of very dry skin, a well-formulated moisturizer will take this into consideration and contain ingredients that will calm skin cells, encouraging the skin to recover quickly from flare-ups
+Anti-inflammatory: Irritation, redness, and inflammation is a common side effect of very dry skin, a well-formulated moisturizer will consider this and contain ingredients that will calm skin cells, encouraging your skin to recover quickly from flare-ups

-Stimulating: A natural moisturizer that contains active, gentle ingredients such as ceramides and Coenzyme Q10, will reprogram skin cells, encouraging intercellular communication, which boosts the skins normal functions into action
+Stimulating: A natural moisturizer that contains active, gentle ingredients such as ceramides and Coenzyme Q10, will reprogram skin cells, encouraging intercellular communication, which boosts your skins normal functions into action.

 The texture of your skin, how it looks and feels, and the climate you live in, will certainly influence your choice of moisturizer.

-You also need to take into consideration that we are all metabolically different, so it may take some trial and error before you can find a formula you are happy with.
+It would help if you also considered that we are all metabolically different, so it may take some trial and error before you can find a formula you are happy with.

-But keep persevering, become your own label detective and really listen to your skin, through the use a good skincare routine, and using well thought out products, over time you will see a positive difference in your skin.
+But keep persevering, become your own label detective and really listen to your skin, use a good skincare routine, and use well thought out products, over time you will see a positive difference in your skin.